sagrawalx/sagrawalx.github.io/_posts/2020-01-28-hindustani-bibliography.md

     > INTERVIEWER: Bombay has many languages.
 What is your mother tongue?
     >
     > RUSHDIE: Urdu.
 Urdu is literally my mother's tongue.
 It's my father’s tongue, too.
 But in northern India one also spoke Hindi.
 Actually, what we spoke was neither of them, or rather more like both.
 I mean, what people in northern India actually speak is not a real language.
 It's a colloquial mixture of Hindi and Urdu called Hindustani.
 It isn't written.
 It's the language of Bollywood movies.
 And some mixture of Hindustani and English is what we spoke at home.

+* VIJ, Shivam.
+'Why I won't apologize for being a Macaulayputra.' *Scroll.in*, August 8th, 2014. [[Link](https://scroll.in/article/673235/Why-I-won't-apologise-for-being-a-Macaulayputra)]

+    * This is a nice reflection about language (English, Hinglish, Hindustani, Hindi, etc) as it applies to both the personal and the political.

+        Regarding English, the article identifies Thomas Babington Macaulay as instrumental to the passage of the English Education Act of 1835.
+In his *Minute on Indian Education* of February 1835, Macaulay asserted that "English is better worth knowing than Sanskrit or Arabic," and this set the stage for an Indian educated elite who was at home in English (ie, the community of "Macaulayputras," with which the author identifies).

+        Regarding Sanskritized Hindi in contrast with vernacular Hindustani, the author writes things such as the following:

+        > The Hindi that my schoolmates and I spoke each other with, the Hindi that we spoke at home and in the bazaars was a Hindi that my teacher insisted had too many Farsi words in it – and would penalise me for using it in writing.
+I identified myself as primarily being a Hindi speaker...

+        > If my mother tongue is the language my mother speaks, it is Hindustani, and I speak it too.
+There is no one mother tongue in India, not even in the Hindi heartland...
+This is why the Hindustani poetry of Amir Khusro, written 800 years ago, is more naturally intelligible to me than the gibberish Sanskritised Hindi that my government tells me is my language.

+        > The Rajbhasha Committee... should ask themselves why they need to promote a language if it is the mother tongue of the people.